-In the presence of Neoclassicism, the classical approach of rhetoric was applied and practiced as per the situations present that time.
+In the presence of Neoclassicism, the classical approach of rhetoric was applied and practiced as per the situations present at that time.

-George Campbell, a Scottish minister and educator, used scientific and moral reasoning to understand how persuasion in speech works, meaning how people use speech to persuade others.
+George Campbell, a Scottish minister, and educator used scientific and moral reasoning to understand how persuasion in speech works, meaning how people use speech to persuade others.

 It was in this period where the elocutionary approach was developed that mainly focused on the delivery aspect of public speaking, namely- tone of voice, gestures, body language, facial expressions, and pronunciations.